flu0r1ne/gpt-chat-cli/README.md

 - [x] Color and adornments
 - [x] Support for multiple completions
 - [x] Support for any model which is supported through the chat completions API.
 [See model endpoint compatibility.](https://platform.openai.com/docs/models/model-endpoint-compatibility)
-- [x] Capability to modify parameters including temperature, frequency penalty, presence penalty, top p, and the maximum number of tokens emitted.
+- [x] Capability to modify parameters including temperature, frequency penalty, presence penalty, top p, and the maximum number of tokens emitted
+- [x] Interactive sessions
+- [x] Code syntax highlighting (when the LLM labels code blocks)
+- [x] Interactive mode with emacs-style editing
+- [x] Input from standard in, pipes, and heredoc
+- [x] List available models